 Otherwise, here’s a sample of what a good and bad passport photo should look like.
 Should you need more examples of passport photos, check this visual guide.

-2. Adjust your iPhone’s camera settings
+2. Adjust your iPhone settings for a passport photo

 - Go to “Settings” and scroll down to “Camera.”